vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 ## Introduction

 Many of the machines and sensors in a warehouse or factory floor produce large amounts of data, continuously.
-And Peakboard apps often use this data to do different things, such as visualizing the data, providing data insights, or sending a notification when some .
+And Peakboard apps often use this data to do different things, such as visualizing the data, providing data insights, or sending a notification when anomalous data is detected.

 ### Data pre-aggregation

 However, applications often do not need or want the raw data from the machines.
 For example, let's say you have a temperature sensor in your warehouse.
 And let's say you have a Peakboard application that outputs the maximum, minimum, and average temperatures of the last 7 days.

 But the temperature sensor generates new data every 6 minutes.
 In that case, it would be annoying if the Peakboard app had to get the raw data and aggregate it itself.
-It would be better if the app could have access to *pre-aggregated data*.

-Maybe a machine generates new data every 6 minutes

-Older data, however, is still needed for long-term analysis, and must also be made available.
-But this long-term data is queried less frequently, and so it does not have the same speed requirements as recent data.

-In this article, we want to build a solution that provides fast access to the recent data, while also providing slower access to all historic data.
-To do this, we build a Hub Flow that does the following:
-1. Aggregate the data on a daily basis.
-At the end of each day, store the minimum, maximum, and average temperatures, in a daily temperatures table.
-That way, if someone wants the daily temperature data, they don't need to manually aggregate the data from the raw data.
-Instead, they can use the pre-aggregated daily temperatures table.
-(Of course, you can also make a table that stores the data for the last couple of hours or minutes.)
-2. Assume that a lot of applications access the latest temperature data from the last couple of hours with a very high frequency.
-When we store the last months or even years in the same table.
-This process gets slower and slower over time.
-That's why build an archiving functionality.
-As soon as the data is older than 7 days, it's is copied from the actual trasaction table to an archive table.
-Using this arhcitecure no data is lost, but accessing the most needed data is still very fast because the table stays small.
+And in the real world, you may have *multiple* Peakboard apps use the same data---and each one would need to independently aggregate the data.
+It would be better if we could provide *pre-aggregated data* for our Peakboard apps.

+So, our first goal is to build a Hub Flow that aggregates raw data, to make it easier for the apps that use the data.

+### Data archival

+But there's another problem: Our aggregated temperature table will eventually grow quite large, slowing down access speeds.
+And in the real world, you may have multiple apps querying the same data multiple times, making the effect even worse.

+But we can't just delete the older data.
+We may need it for long-term analysis, so we need to keep the data.

+So, our second goal is to have the Hub Flow delete and archive any data older than 7 days, from our aggregated temperature table.
+This keeps the aggregated table small, so that queries to it remain fast.
+But, we keep all that deleted data in a separate archival table, so it is still accessible.

+### Temperature sensor

- In our example we will handle data form a temperature sensor we already used in our [very first article](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html).
+For our example, we will use [data from a temperature sensor](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html).

-Our sample Hub list where the actual values are stored is called "TemperatureActual".
-Every couple of minutes the sensor generates and stores the current value in the column "Temperature" along with a time stamp in the column "TS".
+The raw temperature data is stored in a Hub list called `TemperatureActual`.
+Every 6 minutes, the sensor adds a new row to the table, with the current temperature in the `Temperature` column, and the timestamp in the `TS` column.

 ![image](/assets/2025-10-18/010.png)